-If another organisation helps us to provide the service, we will make your personal data available to them.
+If another organisation or contractors helps us to provide the service, we will make your personal data available to them.

 We shall only disclose your personal data to third parties in circumstances that are necessary for delivering the service agreed with you.

 We have never and will never sell your personal data.

 If there are attacks on our services, or other criminal activity, we may share information with the police or similar public body.

 Unfortunately, no data transmission over the internet or any other network can be guaranteed as 100% secure, but we take all appropriate steps to protect the security of your personal data.
 All our email communications are 100% encrypted.
 The servers used by Recognize Ltd are subject to European regulation and all data stored locally is protected by a hardware firewall that is preventing unauthorised intrusion into the network.
 Software solutions are also in place on all business devices which constantly scan for malware and viruses on the network.

 All hard copy data is kept in a locked cupboard on the business premises.
 Access is restricted to authorised users.
 Records no longer required are shredded and disposed of safely.